By Amanda Padgett on | No Comments

 Colors, Temperatures, & Tints!
-These are all things that make up "White Balance".
+These are all things that make up "White Balance."

 This tutorial will take some of the frustration away by teaching you how to quickly and easily fix white balance in Lightroom!

-However, this post is not about how to capture the correct white balance in camera (you can read and learn more about in-camera white balance here).
+However, this post is not about HOW to capture the correct white balance in-camera (you can read and learn more about in-camera white balance here).

-For this tutorial, we are going to assume that auto white balance was used and your image is slightly too cool, or that a cloudy or shade option was used in camera and the image is too warm.
+For this tutorial, we will assume that auto white balance was used and your image is slightly too cool, or that a cloudy or shade option was used in-camera and the image is too warm.

-But what do you do if the white balance option you chose in-camera (any of the options) is causing your white balance to not look quite right?
+But what do you do if the white balance option you chose in-camera (any of the options) is causing your white balance not to look quite right?